yabinmeng/nosqlbench-build-docs/site/content/testing_at_scale/determinism.md

 deterministic by default.
 That means, for a given activity, any numbered cycle will produce the same operation from test to test, so long as the parameters are the same.

 NoSQLBench runs each activity over a specific range of cycles.
-Each cycle is based on a specific number from the cycle range.
-This cycle number is used as the seed value for that cycle.
-It determines not only which operation is selected, but also what data is generated and bound to that operation for execution.
-The data generation is initialized at the start, and optimized for rapid access during steady state operation.

-This is by-design.
-However, there are ways of selecting how much variation you have from one test scenario to another.
+For each cycle, an operation is built from a template using that cycle as a seed.
+The cycle value determines which op template to use as well as all the payload values and/or configuration details for that operation.

+The machinery which is responsible for dispatching operations to run is initialized before an activity starts to optimize performance while the activity is running.

 ## Managing Variation

+There are ways of selecting how much variation you have from one test scenario to another.

 Sometimes you will want to run the same test with the same operations, access patterns, and data.
-For certain types of testing and comparisons, this is the only way to shed a light on a specific issue, or variation in performance.
+This may be necessary in advanced testing scenarios, since it can make data or order-specific problems reproducible.
 The ability to run the same test between different target systems is extremely valuable.

 ### Selecting Cycles